 In the midst of all this busy activity, the student can sometimes forget to reflect on how they feel.
 In the Letter to Yourself Time Capsule Activity, I give the students a graphic organizer to help them record their first week and their feelings about school.
 You can give the students the opportunity to look back and reflect on it throughout the school year as they grow and work on their goals.

-One of the first assessment pieces I give is the Student Identity Art Assignment.
+One of the first assessment pieces from the first week of school activities that I give is the Student Identity Art Assignment.
 It’s a fun and quick assignment that showcases the cultural background of the students in the classroom.
 Students can show off both their creativity and share more about their heritage.
 I like to put the completed pieces on a bulletin board in our classroom for our Back to School event!

 Incorporate Student Voice

 Have a wonderful school year.
+I hope you can use some of these first week of school activities in your classroom.
 Don’t forget to connect with me on Instagram to see how my year unfolds.